ChankiWu/BachelorCapstoneProject/README.md

 # Gradproject

-This is Graduation project for University Bachelor's degree.
+This is Graduation project for University's last dance.

 his is how this web app works: